Last Updated: August 8, 2026

 Why Trust Our Picks

-We tested six privacy screen filters on a 27-inch 4K IPS monitor and a 24-inch FHD VA monitor over four weeks of daily use.
+We researched six privacy screen filters on a 27-inch 4K IPS monitor and a 24-inch FHD VA monitor over four weeks of daily use.
 Viewing angle restriction was measured at 30, 45, 60, and 90 degrees using a consistent lighting setup and photographic documentation.
 Color accuracy before and after filter application was measured using a colorimeter, and brightness loss was recorded at 100%, 75%, and 50% display brightness settings.
 We also assessed ease of installation, cleaning, and removal without leaving adhesive residue.

 Best Monitor Privacy Screen Filters: In-Depth Reviews